 The world of logistics is changing due to emerging technology trends, including changes in consumer habits and advanced efficiencies.
 And one of the largest changes we have seen is the influx in ecommerce platforms requiring a warehouse and shipping facility to help manage, organize, and distribute their popular goods.

-With Internet fulfillment on the rise, it is no surprise that approximately 20-25% of our McKenna sales orders are fulfilled through Internet purchases.
+With Internet fulfillment on the rise, it is no surprise that approximately 20-25% of McKenna's sales orders are through internet fulfillment and ecommerce fulfillment purchases.
 And whether a product is being shipped to a consumer’s home or a business, we help to get those orders where they need to go.

 The Big Question

 While there is still something to be said about the in-store experience of a traditional retail store, ecommerce continues to put on the pressure for the virtual buying and selling of goods.

 But, why has ecommerce fulfillment become so popular?

 The U.S. Department of Commerce reported that the total value of transactions from U.S. consumers on Amazon.com reached $147.0 billion last year, a 31.3% increase compared with $112.0 billion in 2015.